anguspettifer/zombie-invasion/README.md

 Then the human will not move on that go*

 **As a viewer
+I can set the speed of a human
+So that I can give them a fighting chance**

+*Given a program is starting
+When I set the speed of a human
+Then all humans will move at this speed*

+**As a viewer
 I can watch a zombie move towards the human
 So that my desire for human demolition by zombies can be incited**